secretstartups/handbook/sites/handbook/source/handbook/marketing/inbound-marketing/content/editorial-team/index.html.md

 Example: "[The trouble with technical interviews?
 They aren't like the job you're interviewing for](/blog/2020/03/19/the-trouble-with-technical-interviews/)" was originally planned to be just about how GitLab's Frontend group redesigned its technical interviews.
 After discussion, it was decided that there was a broader story to tell here, because the GitLab story (redesigning Frontend technical interviews) was really addressing a greater, industry-wide problem, which is that technical interviews aren't effective and aren't always inclusive.

 Not every post will be suitable for this treatment, so you and the Editorial team member reviewing your post can use your discretion.
-In some cases it may be appropriate to tweak just the title of the post to make it broader (e.g. "How ~~GitLab~~ CI helps solve common DevSecOps challenges" – see [below](#gitlab-feature-posts)).
+In some cases it may be appropriate to tweak just the title of the post to make it broader (e.g. "How ~~GitLab~~ CI helps solve common DevSecOps challenges").

 ### Acronyms